rafify2711/flutter-mini-e-commerce/README.md

 # Flutter MiNI E-Commerce App

 A modern 3 Implemented Screen(Home,Cart,Product Details) for e-commerce application built using **Clean Architecture**, **Cubit** for state management, and a modular folder structure.
-The app integrates with a REST API to fetch products, categories, and manage cart operations.
+The app integrates with a REST API to fetch products, categories, and manage cart operations, the app contains multiple languages (AR/EN) and unit tests for the home repo and use cases .

 ---